yegor256/blog/_posts/2015/may/2015-05-13-two-instruments-of-software-architect.md

 With this in mind, a reasonable question may be asked: How can a software architect enforce his or her technical vision for the team if he can't communicate with the team?
-Here is our answer: the architect must use **bugs**.
+Here is our answer: the architect must use _bugs_.

-{% quote Bugs reported by an architect serve as communication channels between him and the team %}
+{% quote Bugs reported by an architect serve as communication channels between him and the team. %}

 A bug is a ticket that has a reporter, a problem, and a resolver, just like [this post]({% pst 2014/nov/2014-11-24-principles-of-bug-tracking %}) explains.